DANAINAE, NYMPHALIDAE, PAPILIONOIDEA

 The eggs are white and barrel-shaped.
 They are laid on young shoots.

-and as the subspecies tulliolus along the coast of Australia in
+and as the subspecies tulliolus along the east coast of Australia in

 Further reading :